 M8.3.3 Apply the Pythagorean Theorem to find the distance between two points in a coordinate system.
 8.G.H.8 Major M8.3.4 Know that numbers that are not rational are called irrational.
 Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually into a rational number.
 Explore the real number system and its appropriate usage in real world situations.
 8.NS.A.1 MS-PS4-3 L.8.5.b SS8.4.2 1c M8.3.5 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions.
 8.NS.A.2 1c M8.3.6 Investigate concepts of square and cube roots.
-8.EE.B.2 MS-PS3-1 MS-LS2-3,4,5 MS-ESS1-2,3 1c cabulary hypotenuse, leg, square, square root, cube root, rational, irra tional
+8.EE.B.2 MS-PS3-1 MS-LS2-3,4,5 MS-ESS1-2,3 1c Voc cabulary hypotenuse, leg, square, square root, cube root, rational, irra tional

-M8.4 Students will understand the connections between proportional relationships, lines, and linear equations.
+M8 3.4 Students will transcribe written statements using symbolic notation; write and solve linear equations in real-world and mathematical situations; identify equations having one, none or infinite solutions through simplifying equations, organize them in a table, and plot the solutions on a coordinate plane; verify the graph of an equation in standard form (Ax + By = C); derive $y = mx$ and $y = mx + b$ for linear equations; generate graphs of linear equations in two variables; write equations of lines given slope and a point, write an equation given two points.
 Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.4.1 Graph Proportional relationships, interpreting the unit rate as the slope of the graph.
 Compare two different proportional relationships represented in different ways.
-8.EE.C.5 MS-ESS3-4 Major 1c M8.4.2 Explain why the slope m is the same between any two distinct points on a non-vertical line in the coordinate plane; derive the equation y = mx for a line through 8.EE.C.6 MS-ESS2-6 MS-ESS1-2 Major 1c the origin and the equation y = mx + b for a line intercepting the vertical axis at (0,b).
-Voc abulary slope, intercepts, variable, equation, rate of change
+8.EE.C.5 MS-ESS3-4 Major 1c M8.4.2 Explain why the slope m is the same between any two distinct points on a non-vertical line in the coordinate plane; derive the equation $y = mx$ for a line through the origin and the equation $y = mx + b$ for a line intercepting the vertical axis at $(0,b)$ .
+8.EE.C.6 MS-ESS2-6 MS-ESS1-2 Major 1c Vo cabulary slope, intercepts, variable, equation, rate of change •